libregis/GST101/docs/Lab6.md

 	j.
 Click Get Shapefile

 	k.
-When the dialog box appears to save the ZIP file, save it into the Lab 6/Data/MyData directory.
+When the dialog box appears to save the ZIP file, save it into the `GST101\data\Lab6\MyData` directory.

 	l.
 Extract the ZIP file into the MyData directory.